We will inspire our students to understand and serve the greater good. Minnetonka Public Schools Strategic Plan

 A record of all service hours verified by an adult supervisor or parent.

 Two recommendation letters from organizations or people served describing your service, and performance.

-Reflection Project: A written reflection, journal, video, song, work of art, children’s book, presentation or other piece of work based on your sustained service with one agency or in one area of need.
+- Reflection Project: A written reflection, journal, video, song, work of art, children’s book, presentation, interview with Ms. Seets or other piece of work based on your sustained service with one agency or in one area of need.

 You must be academically eligible (2.0 or above GPA) and chemical free during the year to participate in this program.

-Use the Varsity Letter Record of Volunteer Service to track your hours.
-If you are also tracking hours for the President’s Volunteer Service Award,
+- Use the Varsity Letter Record of Volunteer Service OR President’s Volunteer Service Award tracking sheet.

-Please obtain two completed recommendation forms or letters of recommendation from the agencies or individuals you served.
+Obtain two letters of recommendation from the agencies or individuals you served.